 - Failure to provide the state and bar number may result in the Training Division not being able to report your attendance.

 We have applied for CLE accreditation in states that have mandatory requirements.
-We regret that we cannot respond to telephone inquiries regarding the status of CLE approval prior to the seminar.
-All information related to CLE will be emailed to attendees within 15-30 days following the program.
+We regret that we cannot respond to telephone inquiries regarding the status of CLE approval prior to the webinar.
+All information related to CLE will be emailed to attendees within 15-30 days following the webinar.

 - To minimize reporting fees per attorney/program, if you are barred in more than one of the following states NM, TN, PA, NE, attendance will be reported to one state only.